O Day of Rest and Gladness: A Service of Worship for the Lord’s Day

 B. Brief Season(s) of Q and A (Brothers Only)

 Comments: In evangelical circles, which commonly prioritize the Word of God, the sermon tends to be the climax of the service.
 In Catholic circles, which always prioritize the administration of the sacraments, the Lord’s Supper is the climax.
 I incline to the Catholic position, but for evangelical reasons.
-In the sermon, the elder will bring the Word of the Lord to the people; but this is only in preparation for the climax, when he brings the people to Lord of the Word, and then steps aside (a beautiful and healthy exercise in Christian humility). / I do not believe the Sunday sermon should be an in-depth Bible study, a ministry better accomplished in settings where time limitations are not a factor, and where extended dialog can take place.
+In the sermon, the elder will bring the Word of the Lord to the people; but this is only in preparation for the climax, when he then brings the people to Lord of the Word and steps aside (a beautiful and healthy exercise in Christian humility). / I do not believe the Sunday sermon should be an in-depth Bible study, a ministry better accomplished in settings where time limitations are not a factor, and where extended dialog can take place.
 Rather, it is a special opportunity for leaders to exercise one (or more) of three scriptural charisms: gospel proclamation (preaching), gospel instruction (teaching), and gospel encouragement and exhortation (prophecy).
 Depending on the nature of his spiritual gift(s), the preaching elder will typically major in one of these charisms, and minor in the others.
 In larger churches with multiple elders, this fact of charismatic life argues for letting differently gifted elders preach at different times in order to meet different spiritual needs. / As a rule, the sermon should last 20-30 minutes, thus leaving ample time for the church to linger at the Lord’s Table.
 The preacher will normally close with a word of prayer, thanking the Lord for the good gifts celebrated in the sermon, and asking him to help the people walk in their practical applications. / Again, it is ideal that each Lord’s Day service have a clear theme.
 This can be briefly stated even in the Welcome, reflected in the Scripture readings (one of which will normally be the text for the day’s sermon), and opened up in the sermon itself. / Per 1 Corinthians 14:35, the preaching elder should leave room along the way, or at the end of the sermon, for short comments and questions from the brothers.
 If sisters have comments or questions, they can share them with their husbands at home, visit briefly with the preaching elder after church, or (better yet) participate in an elder-led discussion of the sermon after lunch.

 IX.
 COMMUNION (Elder)